0xAX/linux-insides/mm/linux-mm-2.md

 Fix-Mapped Addresses and ioremap
 --------------------------------------------------------------------------------

-`Fix-Mapped` addresses are a set of special compile-time addresses whose corresponding physical address do not have to be a linear address minus `__START_KERNEL_map`.
+`Fix-Mapped` addresses are a set of special compile-time addresses whose corresponding physical addresses do not have to be a linear address minus `__START_KERNEL_map`.
 Each fix-mapped address maps one page frame and the kernel uses them as pointers that never change their address.
 That is the main point of these addresses.
 As the comment says: `to have a constant address at compile time, but to set the physical address only in the boot process`.
 You can remember that in the earliest [part](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-1.html), we already set the `level2_fixmap_pgt`:

 ```assembly
 NEXT_PAGE(level2_fixmap_pgt)